Gold smuggling case: Suspended IAS officer Sivasankar appears before NIA | Law-Order

 Earlier in July, Sivasankar was quizzed by the agency twice in connection with the case.
 The Customs department had also questioned him earlier.

-The NIA, which has been entrusted with the probe into the case, has booked several people including Suresh, Sarith P S, Sandeep Nair, and Faizal Fareed-- under the Unlawful Activities (Prevention) Act.
-Suresh and Sarith were former employees of the UAE Consulate and allegedly used their past connections to smuggle gold using the diplomatic channel.
+The NIA, which has been entrusted with the probe into the case, has booked several people including Suresh, Sarith P S, Sandeep Nair and Faizal Fareed-- under the Unlawful Activities (Prevention) Act.
+Suresh and Sarith are former employees of the UAE Consulate and allegedly used their past connections to smuggle gold using the diplomatic channel.

 The Kochi court on Tuesday had allowed four days NIA custody of Suresh.
 The NIA, which earlier once interrogated Suresh, had informed the court that further custodial interrogation of the accused would be required on the basis of the digital evidence to be obtained.